PabloTheDeveloper/formly/README.md

-# Ksat
+# formly
-Ksat is a cli application for getting tasks done.
+Formly is a cli application for setting up custom forms on the terminal.
+It provided a data level api for you to use in your own programs.

 ## Installation
-No current way of installing.
+Download golang.
+Install with golang.

 ## License